ServiCrucis/Licenses/README.md

 # Licenses
-All the licenses that Militia Justiae uses for its projects.
+All the licenses that Servi Regis uses for its projects.
 Includes compatibility licenses for interoperability with other licenses where applicable.